 - Lay and compact approx 100mm of sub-base material.

-- A bedding layer of cement around 30-40mm thickness is then laid.
+- A bedding layer of mortar around 30-40mm thick is then laid.

-- Bed concrete slabs fully onto the cement leaving a 10-15mm gap between each slab.
+- Concrete slabs are then bedded onto the mortar leaving a 10-15mm gap between each slab.

-- Leave the cement to harden for 24 hours and then point in the joints with mortar to leave a neat finish.
+- The gaps between the slabs are then filled with mortar and “pointed” to leave a neat finish.

 - Dispose of all waste material.

 Note: There are many different ways to lay patio slabs; onto sand, onto a dry mix of sand/cement or onto wet cement.
-There are pros and cons of each and the best solution will depend on the size of the patio and the type of slabs used.
+There are pros and cons to each and the best solution will depend on the size of the patio and the type of slabs used.
+Our “works schedule” includes the most popular options and steps.

 Time-Lapse Video of Paver Patio Installation: